duskox/artist-demo-service/README.md

 Endpoints implemented to ease the testing:
 - [x] Get all artists and their data

-Service loads test data from `data.sql` file, it can be found in `resources`.
+Service loads test data from `data.sql` file, it can be found in `src/main/resources/data.sql`.

 ## Notes